jsom1/jsom1.github.io/_walkthroughs/Knife.md

 ![Finding php version]({{https://jsom1.github.io/}}/_images/htb_knife_headers.png){: height="400px" width = 600px"}
 </div>

 And there it is!
 Next time I'll have to check more carefuly...
-Anyways, we'll  now search for vulnerabilities for this version, but first let's look at what CGII directories are.
+Anyways, we'll  now search for vulnerabilities for this version, but first let's look at what CGI directories are.
 Nikto didn't find any, but I don't know what it is so here's a short description: cgi-bin ("Commom Gateway Interface") is a directory that contains stored Perl or compiled files.
 Those files are treated as programs instead of HTML pages or images, and will be run by the server instead of displayed normally.
-In short, it's an interface used by HTTP servers.\\
+In short, it's an interface used by HTTP servers.

 Simply Googling "php 8.1.0-dev exploit" returns many pages which mention a **backdoor remote command injection**.
 That might finally be our way in!\\
 Apparently, the version 8.1.0-dev was released with a backdoor on March 28th, 2021.
-Someone was able to push two malicious commits into the php-src-repo.
+Someone was able to push two malicious commits into the *php-src-repo*.
 They were quickly discovered and removed, but might still be present if the version wasn't patched.

 The exploit consists in adding a new header *"User-agentt":"zerodiumsystem();"* (yes with two "t").
 We can issue a command in the *zerodiumsystem()* part, for example *zerodiumsystem("ls")* to list files and directories.\\
 A well known tool to tamper a request is Burp, and we can use it to check if it works.
 We fist make sure the proxy is configured: in the browser, we go to *Preferences* -> *Network Settings* -> *Settings* and tick *Manual proxy configuration*.
 We set the value of HTTP Proxy to 127.0.0.1 and the port to 8080.\\